gabsn/benchmarks/README.md

 BenchmarkConcurrentTwoChanPoolCopyBuffer-4   	  200000	      7550 ns/op	       0 B/op	       0 allocs/op
 ```
 ### Conclusion
+- **Synchronous benchmark**
 We clearly see that we should use `sync.Pool` instead of `chan *bytes.Buffer` to implement the pool in this case.
 Then, we see that we should use `WriteTo` method instead of `Copy` or `CopyBuffer` when we use two pools.
 Finally, we see that we are _twice slower when using two pools instead of one pool_.
 We should also note that in both implementations, we manage to avoid allocations when dealing with those buffers.

+- **Concurrent benchmark**
+In this benchmark, I spawned 10 concurrent goroutines for each operation trying to access the pool, write into a buffer and put it back to the pool.
+In this case, we see that the channel implementation of the buffer pool is _only 20% slower_ than the `sync.Pool` implementation.
+Moreover copying the buffers two the second pool with the `WriteTo` method only takes _20% more time than when we do not use the second pool_, which is more acceptable than the 100% with synchronous operations.

 ## Struct VS Array VS Map
 ### Run